remysabliet/hackernews-node-graphql/README.md

 # Hackernews GraphQL API

-A GraphQL API built with Node.js, Apollo Server, and Prisma, implementing a Hackernews clone with authentication and real-time updates.
+A GraphQL API built with Node.js, TypeScript, Apollo Server, and Prisma, implementing a Hackernews clone with authentication and real-time updates.

 ## Features